- Who are the Tutors?

 The majority of tutoring sessions are held on a walk-in basis.
 However, you may be required to schedule an appointment during periods when the demand is high or if you would like to meet with a certain tutor.
 Fill out the “Academic Tutoring Request Form” to make an appointment.
 Tutoring sessions usually last half an hour or an hour.
 Regular weekly appointments can be arranged by mutual agreement between the tutor and the tutee.

-Check out the Fall 2019 Walk-in Schedule.
+Check out the Spring Walk-in Tutoring Schedule.
 Help is available Monday -Friday.